DEX Trading Infrastructure Dashboard

 Design

-- Designed high-density dashboards optimized for rapid visual parsing
+- Created high-density layouts optimized for rapid visual parsing

 - Balanced flexibility vs clarity by constraining customization in early iterations